jackyef/react-isomorphic-data/docusaurus/docs/intro.md

 id: intro
 title: Introduction
 sidebar_label: Introduction
+description: 'react-isomorphic-data is a library to handle JSON-formatted data in your react app, with full SSR support.
+It has similar APIs to react-apollo'
 ---

 `react-isomorphic-data` is heavily inspired by `react-apollo`.
 The main purpose of it is to allow developers to write React components that can declare its own data requirement in the component itself, with SSR support as well!